Curriculum – Overview

 - Let your child see you enjoying reading yourself – they are influenced by you and what you value!

 - Immerse your child in a love of reading: share books and magazines with your child, take them to the library to choose books, read to them regularly, point out texts around you e.g. in the street etc.

 - Make time for your child to read school books to you regularly – encourage them by pointing to the words and ask them about the story they are reading.

 - Help your child to practise reading key words and sounds when these are sent home.

 - Communicate with your child’s teacher through their Home/School reading diary.

 - Remember!
-We are here to help your child to their very best. ?
+We are here to help your child achieve their very best.